pink-junkjard/hyperfiddle/README.md

 Hyperfiddle is built in layers.

-* app-as-a-function: Low level I/O runtime for managed client/server data sync, such that userland is pure functions
+* app-as-a-function: Low level I/O runtime for managed client/server data sync, userland is a fn
-* app-as-a-value: High level data-driven interpreter function
+* app-as-a-value: High level data-driven interpreter function, userland is a value

 You can code at either level.
 Unlike REST/GraphQL/whatever, Hyperfiddle's data sync *composes*.
 Userland is simple Clojure functions and Clojure data; all network I/O is managed.
 (If React.js is managed DOM, Hyperfiddle is managed network.)